-We're two brothers and an elementary school buddy who love golfing, competing, wagering and squeezing the juice out of life.
-In our first couple years of golfing, a friend introduced us to a game that used animals to represent golf hazards.
-If a player were to encounter a hazard, they were given a corresponding object, in our case, an animal key chain.
-For example, if a player were to hit the sand bunker, they were given a cat key chain (litter box).
+In our first couple years of golfing, a friend introduced us to a fun game that used animals to represent golf hazards that we might encounter while playing.
+If a player were to hit a hazard, they were given a specific animal key chain that correlated with that hazard (e.g. sand bunker = cat key chain).

 The first iteration of GOLFimals was a hodgepodge of open source 3D printed animals with magnets glued to their bases.
 It worked, but was far from perfect.
 We worked with a graphic designer to create ten GOLFimals and our own unique version of the game.
 We 3D printed samples in varying sizes using materials like PLA, ABS, Nylon Bridge and HIPS.
 After hours and hours of designing, printing, and DIY assembly, we were ready to hit the links with functioning prototypes.